M64GitHub/movy/doc/RenderSurface.md

 **Key points:**
 - Use `setAlpha()` for fade-in/fade-out effects
 - Original transparency is preserved (pixels with shadow_map=0 stay at 0)
-- Works great for fading sprites, ghosts, or overlay effects
+- Works great for fading graphics, ghosts, or overlay effects
 - Must use `Screen.renderWithAlpha()` for proper alpha blending

 ### Alpha Blending vs Binary Transparency